 A case in point: SIG and ProvisionPoint 365

-ProvisionPoint 365 is the Workspace Governance for Office 365.
+ProvisionPoint 365 is the Workspace Governance for Microsoft 365.
 But don’t just take our word for it: Global carton producer, SIG, uses ProvisionPoint 365 to successfully deploy, manage and control the way its organisation uses Microsoft Teams.

 Alexandru-Nicusor Andrei, Digital Workplace Specialist at SIG says: “ProvisionPoint 365 automates Microsoft Teams provisioning, so users do not have to go through a complicated approval and set up process – this is exactly what we needed to minimise any backlog of user approvals, encourage adoption and reap the benefits of this new collaborative tool.”